-If ever there was a car which spanned two countries, it was the Austin A90 Atlantic.
-Both Austin and Pontiac emblems adorned the A90's bonnet.
-Built in Longbridge, England, it was one of the cars blazing a trail out of the post-Second World War slump.
-The Austin Atlantic was the first British car built primarily for the American market.
-Sadly, its trans-oceanic mission would fail.
-Stateside, they were used to 6- or 8-cylinder engines.
-So the A90's 4-pot tally did not make the cut.
-When an Atlantic broke 63 stock-car records in a week at Indianapolis - and sales still did not pick up - it was clear the American Dream was not going to come true in this case!
+If ever there was a car which straddled a divide, it was the Austin A90 Atlantic.
+The clue was in the name!
+Both Austin and Pontiac emblems adorned the A90\’s bonnet/hood.
+Another clue!
+Built in Longbridge, England, it was one of the cars which blazed a trail out of the post-Second World War slump.
+The Atlantic was the first British car built primarily for the American market.
+In hindsight, its trans-oceanic mission was doomed from the outset.
+Stateside, they were used to 6- and 8-cylinder engines.
+So, the A90\’s 4-pot tally simply did not cut the mustard.
+The writing was on the wall when an Atlantic broke 63 stock-car records, at Indianapolis – in a week.
+Sales still did not pick up.
+Sadly, this was a case in which the American Dream just was not going to come true!

-As the A90's foray into stock-car racing had proved, it did not lack for performance.
-The Atlantic was one of few post-war cars good for 90mph.
+As the Atlantic\’s foray into stock-car racing had proved, it did not lack for performance.
+Indeed, the A90 was one of few post-war cars capable of 90mph.
 It was practical, too.
-Petrol was still being rationed in '48.
-The A90's fuel consumption was a valuable 25mpg.
-Its in-line four motor made 88bhp - rounded up to 90, hence the car's name.
+When the A90 was launched – in \’48 – petrol was still being rationed.
+So, the Atlantic\’s frugal fuel consumption – 25mpg – was a valuable commodity.
+Its in-line four motor made 88bhp.
+Hence, the car\’s code-name – when rounded up to 90.
 Peak power kicked in at 4,000rpm.
-Top torque - all 140lb/ft of it - arrived at 2,500rpm.
-Four speeds could be selected on the American-style steering-column shift.
+Top torque – 140lb/ft – arrived at 2,500rpm.
+Four speeds could be selected on the American-style steering-column gearshift.

-Just 7,981 Atlantics were built.
+7,981 Atlantics were built.
 Of those, a mere 350 made it to America.
-But back in '48 - when the A90 took the Earls Court Motor Show by storm - Austin must have been sure they had backed a winner.
-The new convertible came with all mod cons.
-As well as a power-hood and -windows, there were an Ecko radio, adjustable steering-wheel, and heater.
-But as soon as 1951, it was the end of the road for the convertible version.
-The saloon car followed suit in '52.
+The A90 had taken the \’48 Earls Court Motor Show by storm.
+Austin must have been sure they had backed a winner.
+Especially, since the convertible model came with all mod cons.
+As well as the power-hood and -windows, the A90 boasted an Ecko radio, adjustable steering-wheel and heater.
+As early as \’51, though, it was the end of the road for the convertible.
+The saloon followed suit in \’52.
 And that was it for the Atlantic.
-'Special relationship' there may be ... but there are some things the UK and USA do differently.
-The Austin A90 Atlantic was an admirable automobile in many ways.
-But - to crack the States - four cylinders were never going to be enough!
+For all of the \’special relationship\’, there are some things the UK and US do differently.
+The Austin A90 Atlantic was, in many ways, an admirable British automobile.
+But – to crack the States – four cylinders were just never going to be enough!